-“Section 100” allows or Aboriginal Health Services, such as DAHS to place bulk orders with local community pharmacies for PBS medications, which are supplied as no cost to the health service and provided free of charge for the medications by billing the Health Insurance Commission directly.
+“Section 100” enables Aboriginal Health Services, such as DAHS to place bulk orders with local community pharmacies for PBS medications, which are supplied at no cost to the health service and provided free of charge for the medications by billing the Health Insurance Commission directly.
 All DAHS clients are eligible for S100 medications; Aboriginal and non-Aboriginal.

 This arrangement substantially increases access to medications for Aboriginal people by;

 - Eliminating the financial barrier to PBS medications